econnet/econ/inform.rst

 - `do`_ contains rules
 - `test`_ contains the feedback mechanisms (monitoring and adaptation)

-The rules are formulated abstractly to be implementable in many areas.
-Starting focus is on technology companies.
+The rules are formulated abstractly, to be implementable in many areas, but the focus is on tec companies.

-.. _`econ`:

-:EcoN:
-Economic Node.

-- An econ is a company complying with this repo.
-- An econ interacts with the market transactionally, i.e. it sells products.
-  A service is also a product.

 .. _`plan`: https://github.com/rpuntaie/econ/blob/master/plan.rst